Million-art/slack-bot/README.md

 1. Navigate to "IAM & Admin" > "Service Accounts"
 2. Click "Create Service Account"
 3. Download the JSON credentials file
+4. **Important**: The service account will own and manage all files created by the bot
-4. Place the file in the project root as `credentials.json`
+5. Place the file in the project root as `credentials.json`

 #### Set Up OAuth2 (Optional)
 1. Go to "APIs & Services" > "Credentials"